1dancook/1dancook.github.io/_posts/2024-01-05-questionable-quake-reporting.md

-495  Off the Coast of Noto Peninsula                            145 379  Off the Coast of Joetsu and Chuetsu, Niigata Prefecture     18 498  Adjacent Sado                                               35
+495  Off the Coast of Noto Peninsula                            145 379  Off the Coast of Joetsu and Chuetsu, Niigata Prefecture     18 498  Adjacent Sado                                               35 494  Off the west Coast of Ishikawa Prefecture                    6 497  Toyama Bay                                                   4
 ```

-Adding those together, I get a total of **526**.
+Adding those together, I get a total of **536**.
 The counts from other areas are so small they make little difference.
 Remember, NHK's number was *786* -- and that was almost 16 hours ago.

 ### Wrapping up

 Now with this information I *do* understand that my method of just checking for quakes from `390` was not adequate since there are other areas that are related and likely have an impact (as far as an aftershock is concerned).
+I believe part of my misunderstanding was due to how those codes work- and this bit of work from above helps to make that more clear.

 In a follow up at some point it would be good to actually use coordinates as a window.
 Another interesting angle would be to see how many earthquakes had a registered intensity on Noto peninsula.